isc30/blog.codeisc.com/_posts/xlnt-wasm/00-00-00-xlnt-wasm-intro.md

 # Getting Hands Dirty

 I already had some experience with emscripten and WebAssembly, so I decided to run a small experiment on my own.
-The main idea was porting a C++ library to WebAssembly and checking if the results are good enough even to be considered.
+The main idea was porting a C++ library to WebAssembly and checking if the results were good enough to even be considered.

-- How much time does it take to adapt the library to WebAssembly? *(is it worth my time?)*<br/>
+- How much time does it take to adapt the library to WebAssembly? *(Is it worth my time?)*<br/>
-- What's the size of it after compilation? *(is it too big for a webpage?)*<br/>
+- What's the size of it after compilation? *(Is it too big for a webpage?)*<br/>
-- How to manage bindings to JavaScript properly? *(is it really usable from js?)*<br/>
+- How to manage bindings to JavaScript properly? *(Is it really usable from js?)*<br/>

 I wanted answers.

 ## Compiling the Library

-I picked one library: [XLNT](https://github.com/tfussell/xlnt), a simple C++14 library for Excel manipulation.
-I had chosen this one because it relies a lot on implicit conversions and overloads, and I was curious about how the javascript bindings behave with those.
+I picked [XLNT](https://github.com/tfussell/xlnt), a simple C++14 library for Excel manipulation.
+I chose this one because it relies a lot on implicit conversions and overloads, and I was curious about how the javascript bindings behave with those.

 After running some git commands I had [my fork](https://github.com/isc30/xlnt-wasm) ready.
 A fast look in CMake files revealed that it had some dependencies but those were included in the repository itself (good job, authors).